Frontpage Contact About the Campaign DONATE Read more

 Wasting EU taxpayers' money

-Why does the EU waste their taxpayers' money - 144 million euros - on giving it to the Government of Morocco in order to fish in waters which are not Moroccan?
+Why would the EU waste their taxpayers' money - millions of Euros annually - on giving it to the Government of Morocco in order to fish in waters which are not Moroccan?

 Morocco claims the territory of Western Sahara, but it has never laid any claim to its bordering waters.